-Portfolio companies may incur debt that ranks equally with, or senior to, our debt investments in such companies and may be unable to repay or refinance any outstanding principal on our debt investments at maturity.
+Portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies.

-We invest primarily in mezzanine debt as well as equity issued by lower middle-market companies.
+We will invest primarily in mezzanine debt as well as equity issued by lower middle-market companies.
 The portfolio companies may have, or may be permitted to incur, other debt that ranks equally with, or senior to, the debt in which we invest.
 By their terms, such senior debt instruments may entitle the holders to receive payment of interest or principal on or before the dates on which we are entitled to receive payments with respect to the mezzanine debt instruments in which we invest.
 Also, in the event of insolvency, liquidation, dissolution, reorganization or bankruptcy of a portfolio company, holders of debt instruments ranking senior to our investment in that portfolio company would typically be entitled to receive payment in full before we receive any distribution.
-Our risk may be increased as our debt investments in portfolio companies generally provide for the deferral of all or a majority of principal payment until maturity.
-After repaying such senior creditors, a portfolio company may not have any remaining assets to satisfy its obligations to us in full at maturity, whether through refinancing, cash on hand or a combination of both.
+After repaying such senior creditors, such portfolio company may not have any remaining assets to use for repaying its obligation to us.
 In the case of debt ranking equally with debt instruments in which we invest, we would have to share on an equal basis any distributions with other creditors holding such debt in the event of an insolvency, liquidation, dissolution, reorganization or bankruptcy of the relevant portfolio company.